 Market Garden was a risky plan of British Field Marshal Bernard Montgomery.
-It was executed by 41.628 English, American and Polish airborne troops and three divisions on the ground.
+It was executed by 41.628 British, American and Polish airborne troops and three divisions on the ground.

 The operation consisted of two parts.
 Operation Market was the largest airborne operation in the history of warfare.
 Operation Garden was the campaign on the ground of the 30th Corps aimed at securing the bridges captured by the airborne forces.

 The operation was highly ambitious and in the end it failed due to weather conditions and heavy German opposition, especially near Arnhem.
 But there were more causes of failure: The airborne drop zones were situated too far from the Nijmegen and Arnhem bridges.
 Combined with communication problems, the laborious advance of the ground troops and a few mistakes by the high commanders in the final days of the operation, they led to failure in the end.
 After the successful Battle of Nijmegen the Allies did not manage to take the last bridge in Arnhem: the proverbial ‘Bridge Too Far’.

 The failure of Operation Market Garden